-Tartar (Zahnstein, dental calculus) forms when bacterial plaque absorbs minerals from saliva.
-It most commonly appears on the inner surface of the lower front teeth and on the outer surface of the upper molars, near the salivary gland ducts.
+Tartar (Zahnstein, dental calculus) forms when soft bacterial plaque absorbs minerals from saliva, calcium and phosphate, and hardens.
+This takes around 24 to 72 hours.
+The closer to the salivary gland openings, the faster tartar grows: inner side of the lower front teeth and outer side of the upper molars are the main risk zones.

 Why tartar must be removed